Viejony/tensorflow_microfrontend_android/README.md

     // Or from a PCM Byte array
     val audioArray = AudioUtils.pcm16ByteArrayToShortArray(pcmBytes)
     ```
-3. Use the *FeatureExtractor* class to obtains the features vector:
+4. Use the *FeatureExtractor* class to obtains the features vector:
     ```kotlin
-    import com.jamstudios.microfrontend.FeatureExtractor
+    import io.viejony.microfrontend.FeatureExtractor

     // Init with audio sample rate
     val featureExtractor = FeatureExtractor()